evalgrind/screenie/README.md

-### Website thumbnail generator using ScreenshotAPI
+### Screenie
-Website that generates a 300x300 thumnail from a website's homepage using ScreenshotAPI.
+A Go program with Vue that generates a 300x300 thumbnail from a website's homepage using ScreenshotAPI.

 #### Build Instructions
 To run this application, run: